mwitzenm/openshift-aws-deploy/README.md

 # OpenShift 3.5 on Amazon Web Services
 This repository contains scripts for deploying an OpenShift Container Platform cluster to a single AWS AZ.
-It borrows heavily from the official [Red Hat OpenShift AWS Reference Architecture](https://github.com/openshift/openshift-ansible-contrib/tree/master/reference-architecture/aws-ansible).
+It borrows heavily from the official Red Hat [OpenShift AWS Reference Architecture](https://github.com/openshift/openshift-ansible-contrib/tree/master/reference-architecture/aws-ansible).

 ## Overview
-The repository contains Ansible playbooks which deploy 3 Masters, 3 infrastructure nodes, and 2 applcation nodes to a single AWS availability zone.
-These scripts only currently support OpenShift 3.5.
-The playbooks deploy a Docker registry and scale the router to the number of Infrastruture nodes.
+The Ansible playbooks here use the the [cloudformation modules](http://docs.ansible.com/ansible/latest/cloudformation_module.html) to spin up all of the required AWS infrastructure and then leverage the official [OpenShift playbooks](https://github.com/openshift/openshift-ansible/tree/release-1.5/playbooks/byo) provided by Red Hat to do the installation.
+This method will deploy 3 Masters, 3 infrastructure nodes, and 2 applcation nodes to a single AWS availability zone.

 The biggest difference between this repository and the official reference architecture is the use of a single availability zone and no default identity provider.

 ## Prerequisites
 A registered domain must be added to Route53 as a Hosted Zone before installation.
 This registered domain can be purchased through AWS.

-### Deployment of OpenShift Enterprise
+It is also assumed that these scripts are being run from a RHEL server.

-The code in this repository leverages the Ansible cloudformation modules to spin up all of the required AWS infrastructure.
-It then relies on the official OpenShift playbooks from the atomic-openshift-utils rpm provided by Red Hat.
-It is assumed you are running the following from a RHEL box.
+### Required subscriptions and packages
 ```
 $ subscription-manager repos --enable rhel-7-server-optional-rpms
 $ subscription-manager repos --enable rhel-7-server-ose-3.5-rpms